HAYVENO/Nookr-App/README.md

 Go from **Noob-cook** to **King-Chef** in minutes with **Nookr - your personal kitchen companion.**

 > DISCLAIMER: Nookr is NOT a commercial app, it is a study project.

+OK, that was a bit extensive in the marketing side of things xD.
+If you enjoyed the READ ME, please don't hesitate to star 🌟 the repo.
+Thanks!